In this article:

 While the title may seem straightforward, a non-borrowing spouse isn’t just “the spouse who isn’t on the loan.”
 There are actually two categories—eligible and ineligible non-borrowing spouses—and the difference between them determines what protections the spouse may have when the borrowing partner dies or permanently leaves the home.

-Because protections and risks vary depending on loan type, age requirements, and U.S. Department of Housing and Urban Development (HUD) rules, it’s important for couples to understand how reverse mortgages work before choosing to have only one spouse on the loan.
+Because protections and risks vary depending on loan type, age requirements, and U.S. Department of Housing and Urban Development (HUD) rules, it’s important for couples to understand how reverse mortgages work when one spouse isn’t on the loan.

 In this guide, we’ll walk through what a non-borrowing spouse is, how eligible and ineligible spouses differ, what rights they may have under today’s reverse mortgage rules, and what happens when the loan eventually becomes due.
 This guide is in-depth, so if you’re looking for an answer to a specific question, use the links on the left to jump to that section.

-In a reverse mortgage, a non-borrowing spouse (NBS) is a legally married spouse who is not listed as a borrower on the reverse mortgage loan.
-This situation may occur for several reasons, such as one spouse not meeting the age requirement for a Home Equity Conversion Mortgage (HECM) or failing to meet another loan requirement at the time of closing.
+In a reverse mortgage, a non-borrowing spouse (NBS) is a legally married spouse who is not listed as a borrower on the loan.
+This might happen if one spouse doesn’t meet the age requirement for a Home Equity Conversion Mortgage (HECM) or fails to meet another loan requirement at the time of closing.

 A non-borrowing spouse can exist in both HECM reverse mortgages and proprietary reverse mortgages (such as jumbo or other private reverse mortgages), but the protections vary significantly based on the terms of the loan.
 HECMs have defined federal rules for non-borrowing spouses, while proprietary reverse mortgages rely on lender-specific policies.